OneGeology/documentation/docs/providingdata/server_setup/esri_pro.rst

 * You will need to update the service with a link to the external Capabilities file in ArcGIS Server Manager once the service has been successfully published

 * You also need to tick the *Use layer names from the map document* option; otherwise, the layer names will be given numbers instead.
-Again, you will need to ensure that the ArcMap layer names follow the naming guidelines.
+Again, you will need to ensure that the ArcGIS Pro layer names follow the naming guidelines.

 * ArcGIS Server creates only one style named *default* for every layer, but allows you to do include additional styles for each layer using a SLD file.
 The default style matches the symbology set in the map document.